fbpx

 Survey Control: Every measured survey is referenced to an established control framework, ensuring that multi-storey buildings align perfectly across all drawings.

-Building drawing
+Architectural drawing

 FAQs

-What Is A Measured Survey?
+What Is a Measured Survey?

 What Are the Benefits of 3D Laser Scanning?

-How Long Does an Architectural Mapping Take?
+How Long Does a Measured Building Survey Take?

-What is 3D Point Cloud?
+What Is a 3D Point Cloud?

-What is Scan to BIM
+What Is Scan to BIM?

 Cracks in heritage or listed buildings should always be assessed carefully, as traditional materials such as brick, stone, timber and lime mortar respond differently to moisture, settlement and structural movement.